dmytrocash/projects/README.md

-an important information should be here
+An important information should be here!